axr/extras/tutorials/000_tutorial/tutorial.md

 	contentAlignY: middle;

 And finally, here comes a small taste of the magic of HSS.
 How many times have you wanted to do this with CSS?
-You set the content of the `example` element to be vertically aligned to the middle, which is equivalent to `50%`.
+You set the content of the `hello` element to be vertically aligned to the middle, which is equivalent to `50%`.
 We'll get to it later in more detail, but for now, know that the root element will always be as wide and tall as the window.